Birkenhead House is perched on the cliffs above a small beach ...

 Money: Each room has a digital safe.
 There is no currency exchange available here but there are a lot of banks and cash point machines in Hermanus.

-Accepted payment on location: All credit cards are accepted and cash in SA rands.
+Accepted payment on location: All major credit cards are accepted, as well as cash in SA rands.